 One of the foremost concerns associated with artificial light is the potential for disorienting fish.
 The unnatural glow can interfere with their navigational instincts, leading them away from their usual habitats or migration routes.

-This disorientation disrupts their natural behaviors and exposes them to heightened risks from predators.
+This disorientation disrupts their natural behaviors and exposes them to heightened predator risks.
 In the perpetual dance between prey and predator, artificial light can tip the scales unfavorably for fish, making them more susceptible to predation.

 Altered Reproductive Patterns